OIRL/Speckle-Hybrid-median-mean/index.md

 ### Python code
-The Hybrid median-mean is available as XXXXX for python, below an example of how to operate
+The Hybrid median-mean is available as XXXXX for python.
+The function have five parameters: i) sample: Corresponds to the noise image; max_kernel_size: the maximun dimension of the kernel, this number must be odd; noise image below an example of how to operate
 ```markdown
 # import library
 import HMM_UofM